sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 # 1. Introduction
 This study was presented at the Machine Learning and the Physical Sciences Workshop at the 34th Conference on Neural Information Processing Systems (NeurIPS) on
 December, 2020.
 It aims at approximating the ground state energies and eigenfunctions of quantum mechanical sytems via Neural Networks.
-Our goal was to obtain the same result with the original paper.
+My goal was to obtain the same result with the original paper.
 Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

 ## 1.1.
 Paper summary

 In Quantum Mechanics, the solution of the Schrödinger's equation provides full knowledge of the dynamics of physical systems.
-However, there might be complex systems which may not be solved analytically such as energy levels of Helium atom.
-There are numerical methods to retrieve the eigenenergies of physical systems such as variational methods.
-Once the problem is reduced to a optimization problem one can use Neural Networks to solve the problem.
-In the literature, it is often to see the methods which uses trial wavefunctions and imposed boundary conditions than seek for the solutions.
-In this paper, however, there is no trial wavefunctions and boundary conditions.
+However, there might be complex systems which may not be solved analytically such as many body systems like Helium atom.
+There are several methods to retrieve the energy eigenvalues of such systems such as variational methods.
+Once the problem is reduced to an optimization problem one can use Neural Networks to solve the problem.
+In the literature, it is often to see the methods which uses trial wavefunctions and imposed boundary conditions, then seeks for the solution.
+In this paper, however, there is no trial wavefunction and boundary conditions.
 The problem was solved in an unsupervised manner.
 The method is described in more details in section 2.1

 Summarize the paper, the method & its contributions in relation with the existing literature.